Stand-Up Comedy 101

 - Translate your ideas into a crafted act through proper joke structure and editing techniques

 - Experiment with elements of improv and acting principals to create a unique and organic performance

 - Hone your joke crafting skills with a focus on writing content

 Comedy Classes Include:

-- Six two-hour-long comedy class sessions at Goodnights Comedy Club, Wednesdays from 6:00 to 8:00 pm
+- Six two-hour-long comedy class sessions (sometimes three depending on class size) at Goodnights Comedy Club, Wednesdays from 6:00 to 8:00 pm

 - A Graduation Showcase at Goodnights at 8:00 pm on the following the final class session (schedule permitting) in which participants perform for an audience of friends and family in a supportive, positive, and controlled environment

 Upcoming Class Dates

 January - February Session